• Skip to primary navigation

 Three dessert bowls of healthy homemade Jello with fresh fruit.

 It’s January, the month of healthy eating resolutions, sugar-free challenges, Whole30 and All The Things.
 This I know.
-And yet, here I am, sharing a recipe for healthy homemade gelatin (like, homemade Jello, y’all!).
+And yet, here I am, sharing a recipe for healthy homemade gelatin (like, homemade Jello from scratch, y’all!).
 And I don’t feel one bit bad about it.

 Gelatin can be a great healthy snack or healthy dessert.
 It tastes great, it’s easy to make, and there are even some health benefits, too!

-Here’s why I love it (and why I think you and your kids will, too!)
+Here’s why I love this healthy homemade jello recipe (and why I think you and your kids will, too!)

 Two dessert glasses of healthy homemade Jello (homemade gelatin)